-Theoretically I don’t have that problem.
-I work as a radical feminist journalist in english and my audience is supposedly well, worldwide.
-But although english might be a common language for many it also erases many distinct and important differences.
-Eight years ago that Jessica Valenti, founder of feministing.com suggested that the fourth wave of feminism was online.
+It was eight years ago that Jessica Valenti, founder of feministing.com suggested that the fourth wave of feminism was online.
 And certainly for the last six years as I’ve lived on a remote carless island in Sweden, the way I’ve learned about feminism is from online publications delivered to my curated feed via Facebook and Twitter.
 It has been a godsend.
 Fourth wave feminism I’ve learned is intersectional, queer, sex-positive and trans-inclusive.
 These are the lessons that have been circulated to me, a native British English speaker, mainly from America.
 There’s only one problem, I don’t speak American.

 It’s not just the newer terminology which is unfamiliar but the different uses for old terms.
 I’ve recently had the opportunity to write for a widely read American magazine.
 During the initiation attended by diverse writers, we introduced ourselves.

 “And where does your heart sit right now?” said the Californian editor.

 Um… in my chest?